websoftlab/credo/README.md

 # PhragonJS Project

-**Attention!** The project is under development, a full description will be later.
+:warning: **Attention!** The project is under development, a full description will be later.
 The project is in the beta testing stage.

 > A small wrapper (framework) for the KOA server, and the subsequent building of the application
 > using Webpack (client side and server side render) and Rollup (server side).